Campus Safety and Crisis Manual | ECTC

 7. No food or drink will be stored in the same refrigerator or freezer as infectious materials.

-8. Eating and drinking is prohibited in all areas where exposure to blood and body fluids is occuring.
+8. Eating and drinking is prohibited in all areas where exposure to blood and body fluids is occurring.

 9. Signs will be prominently placed in restrooms and at other hand washing facilities to remind and to encourage employees and others to frequently wash their hands.
 Frequent hand washing is essential in the prevention of transmitting diseases.